zxc2012/PAT_Code/docs/cs/Computer_Architecture/Arch_7.md

 - Rotation Time: time for disk to rotate to proper sector
     -  Average rotation time = 1/2 time of a rotation
 - Transfer Time: time for data to rotate under the head

+#### HDD Scheduling

+- FIFO
+    - Pro: Fair among requesters
+    - Con: order of arrival may be to random spots on the disk(Very long seeks)
+- SSTF(Shortest seek time first): Pick the request that’s closest to head
+    - Pro: Reduce seek time, throughput increases
+    - Con: may lead to starvation
+- SCAN(aka elevator): Take the closest request in a particular direction.
+When reaches the end, it reverses direction and follow the closest request.
+    - Pro: no starvation
+    - Con: Long waiting time for locations just visited by disk arm
+- C(Circular)-SCAN: only goes in one direction, skips any requests on the way back
+    - Pro: A bit more fair to inner and outer tracks

 ### SSD